 - 1. Full-time administrative personnel appointments are at-will.
-The President, whose contract length and its renewal is at the pleasure of the Board of Trustees, is an exception. - A faculty member covered by the LCCCFA Collective Bargaining Agreement (CBA) who has completed three (3) successful years or its equivalent as a full-time faculty member at the College who then accepts an administrative staff position may request to return to full-time teaching.
+The President, whose contract length and its renewal are at the pleasure of the Board of Trustees, is an exception. - A faculty member covered by the LCCCFA Collective Bargaining Agreement (CBA) who has completed three (3) successful years or its equivalent as a full-time faculty member at the College who then accepts an administrative staff position may request to return to full-time teaching.
 This is addressed in the Faculty CBA, Article XXIII, C.

 Except for the President, the College agrees to employ Administrative Personnel and agrees to pay Administrative Personnel an annual salary, including lump sum payment, if applicable, in equal installments on a biweekly basis.
+The annual salary for an administrator will be prorated accordingly to the administrator's start date, based on the Administrative Report Day schedule.
 The College's obligation to pay Administrative Personnel continues only so long as Administrative Personnel remains employed by the College, as provided in the "at-will employment" provision below.

-Administrative Personnel agree to perform the their duties and any other duties which may from time to time be assigned to the Administrator by the College in keeping with the general policies of the College and the Policies & Regulations Manual adopted by the Board of Trustees of the College.
+Administrative Personnel agree to perform their duties and any other duties which may from time to time be assigned to the Administrator by the College in keeping with the general policies of the College and the Policies & Regulations Manual adopted by the Board of Trustees of the College.